Frequently Asked Questions

 engine technology they will not offer anything else.

-and in internal FAA Orders with regards to converting and operating
+specified in both the FARs and in internal FAA Orders with regards

-a formerly type certificated aircraft in an experimental mode,
+to converting and operating a formerly type certificated aircraft

-Due to the (perceived) complexity of the modifications both to
+our Cherokee conversion.
+Due to the (perceived) complexity of

-the engine and the airframe it is highly unlikely that the FAA
+the modifications both to the engine and the airframe it is highly

-will ever grant someone a field approval for a CoolJugs conversion
+unlikely that the FAA will ever grant someone a field approval

-to a type certificated aircraft.
+for a CoolJugs conversion to a type certificated aircraft.

 ...and the good news?